 Compared to animals and fungi, plants do not belong to the most species-rich groups of organisms.
 However, they account for a large proportion of the Earth’s biomass and are therefore a conspicuous component of our environment.
 The most important biological feature that most plants have in common is their ability to use sunlight to produce energy by means of photosynthesis.

-In addition to the Red Lists of ferns and fern allies, flowering plants and conifers (4,305 species and sub-species) and mosses (1,195 species and sub-species), five Red Lists analyse the level of threat to several important groups of algae that comprise 3,515 species and sub-species: limnic red and brown algae, yellow-green algae, limnic diatoms, desmids and marine macro algae.
-Red List assessment therefore covers about two thirds of the algae species known to occur in Germany.
+In addition to the Red Lists of ferns and fern allies, flowering plants and conifers (4,305 species, sub-species, varities) and mosses (1,195 species, sub-species, varities), five Red Lists analyse the level of threat to several important groups of algae that comprise 3,515 species, sub-species, varities: limnic red and brown algae, yellow-green algae, limnic diatoms, desmids and marine macro algae.

 We need your consent!